 El Supremo – tomato, mozzarella, capra sarda, pork sausage, pepperoni, green pepper $17.

-The classic pepperoni – nothing can wrong with it.
+The classic pepperoni – nothing can wrong with that.

 Ironically, and for the want of being different to my compadres I went for the softshell crab with tartare and chips $18.
 Chips means crisps in the States and they tasted home made, as did that tartare sauce, bringing good acidity to the fried crab.
 The sizeable crustacean stood no chance against me and was devoured in no time, not only because I was starving but the thing was delicious.
 The delectable brown crab juices oozed out as soon as I bit into the crispy seasoned exterior.

 The crab was followed by tagliatelle with beef shin and celery $15.
 The beef was cooked to a velvety richness and spoon tender too, the soft texture matched well against the fresh pasta.
 The deep flavours really stood out and wrapped around my tongue, coating every taste bud.
 It really was glorious eating.